geoffharcourt/greenmonster/README.markdown

 Greenmonster
 ============

 Greenmonster is a toolkit for baseball stat enthusiasts or sabermetricians to build a database of play-by-play stats from MLB's [Gameday XML data](http://gd.mlb.com/components/game/).

-The provides three tools:
-* Spidering of MLB/MiLB games
-* Parsing of Gameday XML
-* Mixin methods you can use to extend your own classes
+The current tool provides the ability to spider Gameday XML data from MLB's servers for personal research.
+Future iterations of the tool will provide the ability to parse the data and store it in a SQL database.

 Usage
 =====

 Spider